aidansc0/PyATO/README.md

 # PyATO
-A functional rendition of Automatic Train Operation capability on SCR
+A functional rendition of Automatic Train Operation capability.

-## A quick update
-I have just seen the new GUI sneak-peak that has been released, this software heavily relies on the details provided by the GUI and as a result, once the new GUI releases - this software will become incompatible.
-At this moment in time, major developments in PyATO are currently paused until the new GUI update has been released to see what I will need to change

 ## Getting Started
 PyATO works on Optical Character Recognition (OCR) to identify signal aspects, speed limits and distances.
 As a result the following libraries are required.